Follow my blog with Bloglovin

 I had looked up vegan-friendly places on HappyCow before leaving for Corfu.
 The list was small enough check out all the listing within the ten days that we spent in Corfu.
 However, as we had planned on cooking at home as well we only went to some of the places listed.

 Some of the sweets contain the local citrus fruit kumquat, which I have to say is not my thing.
-It has an odd combination of sweet and sour flavors, and I believe the liquor is more popular than the fruit itself.
+It has an odd combination of sweet and sour flavors, but for an authentic experience you should try it at least once.

 We went back several times, because everything was so good, and we took a huge amount back home to Athens with us.
-Her pastries are honestly so good, that I would fly back to Corfu for a weekend just to get some of the baklava.
-It’s so good, that if you are vegan and unsure of where in Greece to travel I would suggest Corfu.
+Her pastries are honestly so good, that I recently flew back to Corfu for a long weekend just to have this amazing baklava again.
+In fact, it is so good, that if you are vegan and unsure of where in Greece to travel I would suggest Corfu simply for a piece of Rosy's baklava.

 There are two locations within a few meters from each other, and you will find either Rosy or her equally lovely daughter Oretta behind the counter.
-They speak at least Greek, English, German, and Italian, which helps with the communication.
+They speak Greek, English, German, and Italian (and maybe more?) so communication will be easy.

 Palaiologou 37 & 71, Corfu Town.
 Open Monday to Sunday, 10am-10:30pm. https://www.facebook.com/Rosys-Bakery-913742852054570/